Risk Management

 The construction industry as a whole is facing chronic labor shortages.
 Especially during busy periods, there is the risk of long working hours for staff as workload concentrates on specific employees.
 If such a situation continues, it may not only adversely affect the safety and health of our employees, but may also adversely affect our business operations, including reduced motivation and productivity, and the eventual loss of talent.

-In order to obtain accurate information about working hours and attendance and improve the situation, we established a labor management structure including introduction of new systems.
-We also have in place an appropriate structure to take care of employees’ mental health, such as posting sufficient occupational health specialists and holding visiting interviews with staff at work sites.
-Additionally, in order to avoid excessive workloads, we are working to improve efficiencies and level out workloads through front-loading activities, work sharing, outsourcing, and others.
-In addition, we regularly examine employee engagement scores, and closely monitor implemented controls such as if site offices are closed 8 days per 4 week periods and if workers are taking appropriate leave.
+To improve our labor management, we have implemented new systems to accurately track working hours and attendance.
+We also have in place an appropriate structure to take care of employees’ mental health, such as posting sufficient occupational health specialists and holding visiting interviews with staff at project sites.
+Additionally, in order to avoid excessive workloads, we are working to improve efficiencies and level out workloads through front-loading activities, flexible working arrangements, work sharing and outsourcing, streamline and balance workloads by digitalization, etc., and to ensure appropriate construction schedule.
+In addition, we regularly examine employee engagement scores, and monitor implemented controls such as records of project site closures and leave utilization status.
 In this way we seek to accurately grasp the current work environment and improve it further.
 Medium to High Medium to Large

 (8) Risks related to order awards and contracts

-If contract agreements contain extremely strict conditions or ambiguous clauses, we may not be able to secure the intended profits.
+If a contract agreement contains extremely strict conditions or ambiguous clauses, we may not be able to secure the intended profits.

 We strive to conclude contract agreements on appropriate terms and conditions by closely examining the policies and contract conditions of each project at company-wide corporate meetings, for both domestic and overseas construction business.

-In addition, we are sharing the information on the revisions to the Construction Business Act that mandate contractors to provide the information on relevant risks to employers, and provide guidance on how to respond, and we are ensuring all employees are complying with them.
+In addition, we are sharing the information on the Revised Construction Business Act that mandate contractors to provide the information on relevant risks to employers, and provide guidance on how to respond, and we are ensuring all employees comply with them.

 (Main initiatives)

-• Deliberation of receiving order award strategies at company-wide corporate meetings
+• Deliberation of receiving order award strategies and policies at company-wide corporate meetings

 • Strengthening the review system for large-scale projects